LDBennett/redcap-date-filler/README.md

 REDCAP Date Filler (ASC or DESC)
 ==============
 HOW TO USE:
--Copy this code into the browser's console while having the REDCAP form you want to insert the dates into open.
+Copy this code into the browser's console while having the REDCAP form you want to insert the dates into open.
--Be sure to rename any variables below to ones appropriatefor your project
+Be sure to rename any variables below to ones appropriate for your project
 --------------